 The educational arm of Broadturn Farm is run by a very dynamic team, full of dedication to authentic living, farming and children:

-Megan holds a Fine Arts degree from the Maine College of Art and an Art Education degree from the University of Southern Maine.
-She currently teaches art at Aucocisco School in Cape Elizabeth, and she leads the education crew here at Broadturn.
-When she's not teaching, you can expect to see her getting her hands dirty in the garden or walking a goat!
+Megan holds a Fine Arts degree from the Maine College of Art and an Art Education degree from the University of Southern Maine, and she leads the education crew here at Broadturn.
 She fully embraces the work of farm-based education, creating curriculum that combines her love of teaching with her passion for art, the great outdoors, and good food, fresh from the farm, fields and woods.
 When she's not teaching, you can expect to see her foraging in the woods, knitting, fermenting veggies, playing her ukulele or walking a goat!
-A Maine native, Megan has been with Broadturn Farm as a farmer, educator and cow milker for 11 years.
+A Maine native, Megan has been with Broadturn Farm as a farmer, educator and livestock wrangler for 12 years.
 Her favorite activity on the farm?
-Picking those pesky potato beetles with the camp kids and feeding the beetles to the chickens.
+Picking those pesky potato beetles with the camp kids and feeding them to the chickens (the beetles, not the kids!).